zannloo/tp/docs/DeveloperGuide.md

       Test case: `todo ~/grp-001 --desc Assignment 1 --all allStu`<br>
       Expected: The todo task `Assignment 1` will be allocated all students in `grp-001` that does not already have the todo task.

-    - Prerequisites: There exist at least one student in ProfBook and at least of the students does not have the todo task, Assignment 1.<br>
+    - Prerequisites: There exist at least one student in ProfBook and at least one of the students does not have the todo task, Assignment 1.<br>
       Test case: `todo --desc Assignment 1 --all allStu`<br>
       Expected: The todo task `Assignment 1` will be allocated to all students under root directory that does not already have the todo task.